I Spent One Day Using Only B Corp Brands And This Is What It Was Like

-To celebrate B Corp Month this month and to flag up some of the amazing brands using business for good, I spent a day only using, buying and wearing B Corp brands.
-So how easy was it?
+To celebrate B Corp Month and to flag up some of the amazing brands using business for good, I spent a day only using, buying and wearing B Corp brands.

 As part of B Corp Month I’ve been tasked with trying to live for a day only using B Corp brands.

-If you want to know more about what B Corps stand for and what they’re required to do to be considered a force for good, then click here to go straight to pebble’s easy guide to B Corps.
+If you want to know more about what B Corps stand for and what they’re required to do to be considered a force for good, then go straight to pebble’s easy guide to B Corps.

 How many B Corp brands can I work into my day?